E-ARK-Software/earkweb/docs/api_guide.md

           curl -X POST http://localhost:8000/earkweb/api/ips/urn:uuid:42658bbd-a76f-46f5-85da-f0ad2bed94dc/checkout-working-copy/

-      Which in case of success returns the new process ID (`process_id`) of the working copy and the corresponding job ID which allows monitoring the process.
+      Which in case of success returns the new process ID (`uid`) of the working copy and the corresponding job ID which allows monitoring the process.

           {
               "message": "Checkout request submitted successfully.",
               "job_id": "59a7da2e-7496-4b70-b2c5-1fc1c7a41a02",
-              "process_id": "650abd36-1203-4d6b-aa10-d8305271db9b"
+              "uid": "650abd36-1203-4d6b-aa10-d8305271db9b"
           }

    4. Store data: